 - Structuring gathered insights;

 - Storing the information inside a database;

 - Adding metadata to IoT data.

-There are several ways to build this part of the system — you can either design a database-powered server-side application (a JAX RS tool, for instance), use a big data analytics platform on an IoT cloud service to process and store IoT data, or support real-time event processing from IoT devices.
+There are several ways to build this part of the system — you can either design a database-powered server-side application (a JAX RS tool, for instance), use IoT cloud services to process and store IoT data, or support real-time event processing from IoT devices.

 Client communication layer

 In this layer of the IoT architecture, all collected data is transferred from a device-oriented to a user-oriented system.
 To relay data from IoT devices to end-users, a tech team needs to build front-ends that interact with databases and the back-end.

 To make sure that IoT data can interact with outside systems, developers employ machine-to-machine APIs.
 The most common way to relay IoT insights to an end-user is via web or mobile applications.

 The growing number of connected devices means having to deal with higher data volumes — as a result, application architectures will get more complex and demanding maintenance-wise.
 Before committing to an IoT project, a business owner should be aware of risks that are likely to manifest in the long run.